 However, the company has all these options ready the moment the customer places the order because they have a demand history to call upon.
 In this case, the company has manufactured most of the finished good and is simply waiting for customers to place orders.
 When those customers order, they get the options they want and immediate delivery.

-In order for the strategy to work, the company must manufacturer or hold the core product on its shelf.
-Or, at the very least, it must have enough to quickly assembly the core product in order to maintain the time-critical delivery for the customer.
+In order for the strategy to work, the company must manufacture or hold the core product on its shelf.
+Or, at the very least, it must have enough to quickly assemble the core product in order to maintain the time-critical delivery for the customer.
 In many ways, it’s as if the company pre-assembles a vast majority of the finished good and then waits for the customer to place their specific order.

 This might include selling through distribution or retail channels by offering those channels discounts, stocking deals and or rebates in order to incentivise sales.
 They then see the pull strategy as being separate and focused entirely on the end-user.

 Dell’s strategy is unique in that it uses the savings accrued by avoiding distribution to offer unbeatable prices to the everyday consumer.
-It focuses direct on the end-user by bypassing those aforementioned sales channels and then passes on those savings with lower prices.
+It focuses directly on the end-user by bypassing those aforementioned sales channels and then passes on those savings with lower prices.

 However, Dell also understands the benefit that those distribution sales channels provide in terms of technical support and warranties.
 So, it offers those same services to its end-user customers and at a much lower cost than what those distribution channels could offer.

 In the end, Dell’s strategy was simple and straightforward.
 It combined a customer order strategy that drove its supply chain.
 The impetus was on driving customer demand and then using that customer demand to better manage procurement and, inventory control technology and overall inventory.
 It reduced pricing, secured high-volume business and helped to position Dell as a market leader.